Functional Neurology

 Primitive reflexes are automatic, involuntary movements necessary to a baby's survival in the first few weeks of life.
 These reflexes are quickly inhibited as higher centers of the brain develop and voluntary responses dominate.
 Primitive reflexes persisting beyond six to 12 months of life are considered abnormal.
 Children sometimes have a number of persistent primitive reflexes present with neuro-developmental disorders.

-Asymmetrical Tonic Neck Reflex (ATNR) is fully present at birth and develops eye-hand coordination, trains one side of the body at a time, and extends ability to focus from 17 cm to arm’s length.
+Asymmetrical Tonic Neck Reflex (ATNR) is fully present at birth and develops eye-hand coordination, focuses on one side of the body at a time and improves the ability to concentrate from a distance of 17 centimeters to the length of the arm.
 It is inhibited at about six months of life so that focus on distant objects can develop.
-If it persists, it can affect handwriting, eye tracking, cause difficulty crossing the midline, and ambilaterality or cross-laterality.
+If it persists, it can affect handwriting, eye tracking, cause difficulty crossing the midline, and bilateraly or cross-laterality.

 The Tonic Labyrinthine Reflex (TLR) is fully present at birth, is inhibited by four months, and is closely linked to the Moro Reflex as both are vestibular in origin and activated by movement of the head.
 When retained, it can lead to spatial problems, poor posture and muscle tone, motion sickness, visual perceptual difficulties, poor sequencing skills and a poor sense of time.